-- Appropriate language and manners which demonstrate honesty, ethics and respect for others shall be required. - Individual students are only allowed to use the email address that is given to them by the school, while they are at school.
-Emails from personal email addresses are prohibited during the school day. - No personal addresses, personal phone numbers, or last names shall be permitted on the Internet.
+- Appropriate language and manners which demonstrate honesty, ethics and respect for others shall be required. - Individual students shall not be permitted to have E-mail accounts.
+Only classes as a whole or teachers and administrators may be permitted to have an E-mail account.
+Only appropriate teacher or class messages shall be allowed. - No personal addresses, personal phone numbers, or last names shall be permitted on the Internet.
 Only first names and last initials shall be used to identify students and/or faculty in photographs posted on the internet.
 Schools must obtain parental permission prior to posting student photographs on the Internet.
-Pseudonyms, impersonations, and anonymity are not permitted. - Illegal activities, including copyright, plagiarism, or contract violations, shall not be permitted on the Internet or - Students shall not be allowed access to online instant messenger programs, chat rooms and/or other forms of online communication. - The Internet shall not be used for commercial, political, illegal, financial, or religious purposes.
+Pseudonyms, impersonations, and anonymity are not permitted. - Illegal activities, including copyright or contract violations, shall not be permitted on the Internet. - Students shall not be allowed access to online instant messenger programs, chat rooms and/or other forms of online communication. - The Internet shall not be used for commercial, political, illegal, financial, or religious purposes.
 Violations shall be reported to a teacher or an administrator immediately. - Threatening, profane, harassing, or abusive language shall be forbidden. - Use of the network for any illegal activities is prohibited.
-Illegal activities include (a) tampering with computer hardware or software, (b) unauthorized entry into computers, files, or other students' accounts (c) knowledgeable vandalism or destruction of equipment, and (d) deletion of computer files.
+Illegal activities include (a) tampering with computer hardware or software, (b) unauthorized entry into computers and files, (c) knowledgeable vandalism or destruction of equipment, and (d) deletion of computer files.
 Such activity is considered a crime under state and federal law. - No user is permitted to knowingly or inadvertently load or create a computer virus and/or worm or load any software that destroys files and programs, confuses users, or disrupts the performance of the system.
-No third party software shall be installed without the consent of the assigned administrator. - Resources offered by the Internet and paid for by the school may not be willfully wasted. - A student may not attempt to access any Internet resource without the prior consent of the teacher. - Invading the privacy of another user, using another's account, posting personal messages without the author's consent, and sending or posting anonymous messages shall be forbidden. - Using the internet or Chromebooks to access or accessing pornographic or obscene materials, or using or sending profanity in messages shall be forbidden. - Perusing or otherwise accessing information on manufacturing bombs or other incendiary devices shall be forbidden. - Any subscription to list serves, bulletin boards, or on-line services shall be approved by the Superintendent or his/her designee prior to any such usage.
+No third party software shall be installed without the consent of the assigned administrator. - Resources offered by the Internet and paid for by the school may not be willfully wasted. - A student may not attempt to access any Internet resource without the prior consent of the teacher. - Invading the privacy of another user, using another's account, posting personal messages without the author's consent, and sending or posting anonymous messages shall be forbidden. - Accessing pornographic or obscene materials, or using or sending profanity in messages shall be forbidden. - Perusing or otherwise accessing information on manufacturing bombs or other incendiary devices shall be forbidden. - Any subscription to list serves, bulletin boards, or on-line services shall be approved by the Superintendent or his/her designee prior to any such usage.